pondodev/computersystems/lecturenotes/week4/week4.md

   - smaller area of silicon per byte
   - low power requirement
   - does not use flip flops
-  - **put more info here**
   - not as fast as static RAM
 - SDRAM (synchronous DRAM)
   - hybrid of dynamic and static tech
   - "clocked" by the main cpu clock
 - DDR (double data rate) SDRAM
-  - chips product data on rising and falling edges of the clock
+  - chips produce data on rising and falling edges of the clock
   - higher data rate (eg. 64 bits/nsec)
 - FRAM (Ferroelectric RAM)
   - uses atom position in unit cell (in theory)